Covid restrictions have been relaxed, borders have been reopened, and international travelling has been made possible yet again.

 Flights might only take you less than an hour to reach Kuala Lumpur International Airport (KLIA) from Changi Airport, but of course, the price per passenger might not be to your liking.
 So, how do you get there without leaving a huge hole in your wallet?

-Continue scrolling through and discover three of the cheapest ways to travel to Malaysia, the essentials that you must have before you start your journey, and some of the best places to visit during your trip other than the one and only Petronas Twin Towers.
+Continue scrolling through and discover the cheapest ways to travel to Malaysia, the essentials that you must have before you start your journey, and some of the best places to visit during your trip other than the one and only Petronas Twin Towers.